-The health and safety of our customers and colleagues is as always our priority and we are led by the government and our risk assessment.
+The health and safety of our customers and colleagues is as always our priority and we are led by the government and our risk assessments.
 We will keep the measures under constant review and adapt as the situation changes.

 We understand that many of you will be feeling anxious and concerned during this uncertain time and we want to reassure you that we are here to support you.

-The latest Government legislation and guidance means that we will need to continue to do things differently for our Independent Living customers.
-This means that the changes you have recently seen implemented will need to remain in place for the foreseeable future until the government changes the current arrangements.
+We will need to continue to do things differently for our Independent Living customers.
+This means that the changes you have seen implemented will need to remain in place until the government changes the current arrangements.

 - All our Independent Living Sheltered and Extra Care schemes will have restricted visitors to reflect the most recent government guidance.
 We understand that this is an uncertain time for you and your family.
 We also do appreciate that this will affect you, however we have had to take these actions to help limit the spread of the coronavirus.
 Your safety is our priority and at the heart of any decision we make

-- The communal areas will remain unavailable for residents to use, however external communal areas and gardens can be accessed
+- The internal communal areas will remain unavailable for residents to use, however external communal areas and gardens can be accessed

 - Usage of communal areas by external agencies remains suspended

 - All our guest rooms will remain closed, and no bookings will be accepted

 - Posters will be displayed within the communal areas informing you of the current control measures, including restrictions, that are being implemented within our communal areas

-- We are continuing to work very closely with our catering providers, where applicable, and in most cases the onsite food providers have moved towards delivering meals to your front door if you receive this service
+- We continue to work very closely with our catering providers, where applicable, and in most cases the onsite food providers have moved towards delivering meals to your front door if you receive this service.

 The Service the Independent Living Team will provide: